bbalakriz/rhoai-observability/README.md

 # Observability Stack Deployment Instructions

+Use this along with the llm-guardrails repo deployment.

 This guide provides step-by-step instructions for deploying the complete observability stack at Scale, including Grafana dashboards for GPU monitoring and vLLM metrics.

 ## Prerequisites